 Quixotic mixologist Albert Trummer brings his signature “elixirs” to The Drawing Room at Shelborne Wyndham Grand.
 The eclectic lobby bar bares the apt Morris Lapidus maxim, “Too much is never enough” above it in neon amidst wrought iron shelves climbing with spirits disguised in custom apothecary bottles.
 Cocktails are listed on the menu as “house medicines” and divided into categories, like Aphrodisiacs, Stimulants and Euphoric Enhancers.
 They’re created with local fruits, herbs and botanicals, and are purported to have medicinal benefits, so come with an open mind and a curious palate.
 1800 Collins Ave., South Beach; 305-531-1271; shelbornewyndhamgrand.com.

 The Martini Bar at The Raleigh

-The Genuine Hospitality Group has breathed new life into the food and beverage program at The Raleigh, and this includes the beloved Martini Bar adjacent to the lobby.
 With its original terrazzo flooring—complete with a martini glass illustration—a mahogany bar, and framed candid photographs of old school celebs in Miami, from Liberace to Christopher Walken, it’s all South Beach kitsch and nostalgia at The Raleigh's Martini Bar.
 The focus is on the art and simplicity of the classic martini, as well as curating a menu of original ones contributed by local mixologists.
 1775 Collins Ave., Miami Beach; 305-534-6300. raleighhotel.com.